Skip to content

 Important Notes

-• Timeouts: Long-running queries may exceed the timeout; increase timeout or optimize the query.
+• Timeouts: Long-running queries may exceed the timeout and fail; adjust the timeout or optimize the query.

 Troubleshooting

-• Permission denied: Ensure the database user has SELECT privileges on the target schema/table.
+• Insufficient permissions: Ensure the database user has SELECT privileges on the referenced tables or views.